Database activity monitoring: Common DAM architectures

-Interception-based: Most modern DAM systems collect what the database is doing by being able to “see” the communications between the database client and the database server.
+Interception-based: Most legacy DAM systems collect what the database is doing by being able to “see” the communications between the database client and the database server.
 What DAM systems do is find places where they can view the communication stream and get the requests and responses without requiring participation from the database.
-Database Security Proxy is a non-intrusive method for DAM.
+Database Security Proxy is an inline non-intrusive method for DAM.
 The interception itself can be done also at multiple points such as the database memory (e.g. the SGA), at the network (using a network TAP or a SPAN port if the communication is not encrypted), at the operating system level, or at the level of the database libraries.

 If there is unencrypted network traffic, then packet sniffing can be used.
 The advantage is that no processing is done on the host, however the main disadvantage is that both local traffic and sophisticated intra-database attacks will not be detected.
 To capture local access some network based vendors deploy a probe that runs on the host.
 This probe intercepts all local access and can also intercept all networked access in case you do not want to use network gear or in case the database communications are encrypted.
 However, since the agent does not do all the processing — instead it relays the data to the DAM appliance where all the processing occurs — it may impact network performance with all of the local traffic and real-time session termination may be too slow to interrupt unauthorized queries.

 Memory-based: Some DAM systems have a lightweight sensor that attaches to the protected databases and continuously polls the system global area (SGA) to collect SQL statements as they are being performed.
 A similar architecture was previously used by performance optimization products that also used the SGA and other shared data structures.

 In the latest versions of this technology a lightweight sensor runs on the host and attaches to the process at the OS level to inspect private data structures.
 The advantages of this approach are significant: